mschmitt19/twilio-video-demo-app/README.md

 4. Application should be available at `http://localhost:3000`.

    **Note:** By default, if no `?roomName=` URL Parameter is present, the user needs to enter a `Participant Name` and `Room Name` to connect to.
-If you append the `?roomName=textexample` parameter to the URL, this will autopopulate the `Room Name` field and disable it, requiring only a `Participant Name` to be entered before proceeding to the `Pre-Join Screen`.
+If you append the `?roomName=test` parameter to the URL, this will autopopulate the `Room Name` field and disable it, requiring only a `Participant Name` to be entered before proceeding to the `Pre-Join Screen`.
 Example:

    ```
    http://localhost:3000/?roomName=test